SaaS SEO: Boost Your Online Presence in 8 Steps

 SEO is a cost-effective SaaS marketing strategy.
 As mentioned above, SEO does not kick in right away.
 It takes time to convince Google that your site is an authority in your niche.

 Therefore, in the early stages of your SEO campaign, it typically feels like you’re investing a lot and not getting much out of it.
-However, as the results trickle in, your entire investment starts paying off.
+But as the results trickle in, your entire investment starts paying off.

 3. SEO Supports Other Marketing Channels